Valdr687/Documents/Anglais/Themed/5 - Environment.md

 as technology progresses, the increase in efficiency with which a resource is used tends to increase (rather than decrease) the rate of consumption of that resource.
 Exemple : LEDs / home isolation which lead to more heating...

+## Biodiversity

+* **Concrete damages**
+Half of word GDP relies on nature and the productivity of agriculture in Europe has dropped by 20% since 2000. [^3]

+* **Shrinking habitat**
+Or habitat loss is the process in which a natural habitat becomes incapable of supporting its native species.
+A famous victim is the panda in Sichuan, China.

+* **COP 16 for biodiversity**
+Happened in Cali (Colombia), was a disappointment.

 ## Cities

 * **The Line**